fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Since the innovative teachings of Paul appealed to the Gentiles (non-Jewish people), Jesus’ faithful followers were unable to stop Paul’s misguidance.
 Although the first Christians were Unitarians who asserted the unity of God and would have rejected the doctrine of the Trinity, Jesus Christ’s message of the absolute Oneness of God lasted in its original purity for only a short time, then diminished over the years.
 The very first Christians were not Trinitarians and, in fact, never had heard of the Trinity, as many current-day Biblical scholars acknowledge.

-Some Christians developed different beliefs about the Prophet Jesus PBUH over the next few centuries.
+Some Christians developed different beliefs about the Prophet Jesus ﷺ   over the next few centuries.
 They claimed that he was divine, calling him the Son of God, which eventually became the dominant Christian belief.
 Sadly, Christian leaders took Paul’s beliefs as their religion even though his teachings contradict the Bible, and Christian leaders abandoned the actual teachings of Jesus Christ.
 Many Biblical scholars recognize and admit that the formulation of modern Christianity did not begin with Jesus Christ; instead, the faith started with Paul, as shocking as that sounds.
 Sadly, Paul, not Jesus Christ, is the true founder of modern Christianity.
 Today, only Muslims follow the actual teachings of Jesus Christ, which we will prove later in this book.

 About a 150 years later, after the departure of Jesus Christ, a Church father by the name of Tertullian began teaching and spreading the concept of the Trinity.